-Everything you need to set-up your UK-private company is just a few clicks away, or you can call Coddan now to discuss your options with one of our expert advisers.
+Everything you need to fill-up your UK-private company limited by sharesis just a few clicks away, or you can call Coddan now to discuss your options with one of our expert advisers.

-Although we have outlined the majority of requirements that will apply to new customers setting-up a private company in England, Scotland, Wales and Northern Ireland, each individual case is different.
+Although we have outlined the majority of requirements that will apply to new customers setting-up their private companies in England, Scotland, Wales and Northern Ireland, each individual case is different.

 For example, further corporate or ownership documents may be requested in your country of residence to navigate the risk of double taxation.

-After several years of successfully setting-up of private companies for numerous local and non-residents customers, Coddan's experts will help to ensure that you have fulfilled all of the necessary requirements.
+After several years of successfully setting-off of private companies for numerous local and non-residents customers, Coddan's experts will help to ensure that you have fulfilled all of the necessary requirements.

-Call now to find out more about what you will need to set-up a company with the registered address and/or accounting service.
+Call now to find out more about what you will need to sets-up a company with the registered address and/or accounting service.